joankariuki01/Week-1-Code-Challenge/README.md

         open index.html

-The page contains three input boxes, each with a submit button
+The page contains three input boxes, each with an input field and submit button

 # Program 1: Student grade generator

 Use this program to convert your marks into a grade "A", "B", "C", "D" or "E"

+## How to run

-Enter marks into the input field and press submit
+Fill in your marks in the input field and press

+           submit

 Check below the submit button for your grade

 # Program 2: Speed checker
 This program will let you know if your speed is above the limit

+## How to  run

-Enter speed into the inout field and press submit
+Enter speed into the input field and press

+        submit

-Check below the submit button to see how you are faring
+Check below the submit button for results

 # Net Salary Calculator

-This program will indicate your tax, NHIF/NSSF deductions, gross salary and net salary according to your monthly salary
+This program will calculate and show your net salary

+## How to run
-Enter your salary into the input field
+Enter your salary and benefits into the input fields and

+        submit

 Check below the submit button for your deductions and net salary